Metro Ride: Routes

 Service to Rothschild, Schofield and Weston ended in 2015, along with weekend service.
 At the same time, fares were raised.

-Fares

-In 2022, fares are $1.75 for adults, $1.50 for students, $0.85 for seniors, and free for children.
-Adult fares have been increased from $1.25 in 2015.
-Additional fare increases had taken place in 2008 and 2012.

 Wausau Transit Center

-The Wausau Transit Center is located at 555 Jefferson Street in downtown Wausau across from the Marathon County Courthouse.
-The facility replaced a 1976 transit center located on the adjacent lot to the west of the current center.
-The new facility was built in 2005 and has space for about 10 buses.
-All routes operate from the transit center, where intercity buses from Milwaukee, Janesville and Minneapolis also stop.
+The Wausau Transit Center is located at in downtown Wausau, across from the Marathon County Courthouse.
+The facility replaced a 1976 transit center located on an adjacent lot to the west of the current center.
+The new facility was built in 2005 and has space for about ten buses.